All-electrical scheme for valley polarization in graphene: Abstract

 \section{Abstract}

 We propose an all-electrical setup to generate valley polarization in graphene.
-A finite graphene sheet is connected to two normal metal electrodes along its zigzag edges, with armchair edges left free.
-When a bias is applied at one terminal and the others are grounded, valley polarization arises from transverse momentum matching between graphene and the normal metal.
-Significant polarization occurs when the Fermi wave vector in the metal exceeds half the \( K \)--\( K' \) valley separation.
-We analyze the dependence of conductance and valley polarization on geometric and electronic parameters, and show that while increased width enhances both, increased length leads to Fabry--Pérot oscillations and suppresses polarization due to intervalley mixing.
-Disorder near the Dirac point enhances conductance but reduces polarization.
-Our findings offer a route to electrical control of valley degrees of freedom in graphene-based devices.
+A finite graphene sheet is connected to two normal metal electrodes each with two terminals along its zigzag edges, while the armchair edges remain free.
+When a bias is applied to one terminal and the others are grounded, valley polarization emerges due to transverse momentum matching between the graphene and the metal electrodes.
+Significant valley polarization is achieved when the Fermi wavevector in the metal exceeds half the separation between the \( K \) and \( K' \) valleys in graphene.
+We analyze how conductance and valley polarization depend on geometric and electronic parameters.
+While increasing the width enhances both conductance and polarization, increasing the length introduces Fabry--P\'erot oscillations and suppresses valley polarization due to enhanced intervalley mixing.
+We also examine the effects of disorder: on-site disorder in graphene increases conductance near the Dirac point but reduces valley polarization.
+Finally, we study the impact of imperfect armchair edges and interface roughness, finding that moderate deviations from ideal conditions still yield substantial valley polarization.
+Our results demonstrate a viable route to electrically controlling valley degrees of freedom in graphene-based devices.

-{\it Introduction .-} Over the past two decades, study of graphene \cite{Castro08} has emerged as a prominent area in condensed matter physics due to its remarkable properties.
-This two-dimensional material consists of carbon atoms arranged in a honeycomb lattice, with two atoms per unit cell.
-Its electronic structure features valence and conduction bands that meet at zero energy, forming Dirac points and exhibiting a linear dispersion relation.
-This unique band structure leads to intriguing quantum phenomena, such as Klein tunneling, making graphene a widely studied system.
-The zero-energy points in graphene's band structure, where the conduction and valence bands touch, are known as valleys.
-Each valley possesses distinct physical characteristics and responds differently to external influences such as polarized light \cite{Golub11}.
-This property forms the foundation of valleytronics—an emerging field where the valley degree of freedom is exploited as an information carrier \cite{Schaibley16}.

-Graphene’s band structure contains two inequivalent valleys, labeled $K$ and $K'$ in first Brillouin zone, which represent different points in momentum space.
-An imbalance in the occupation of states in the two valleys is termed valley polarization.
-Valley polarization is central to valleytronics, adding a third dimension to conventional electronics (based on charge transport) and spintronics (which utilizes electron spin).
-This additional control over electronic states enables advancements in electronics, quantum computing \cite{AlonsoCalafell19}, optoelectronics \cite{WANG19}, and energy-efficient devices.